matb33/meteor-gift-ideas/README.md

 More complex solutions exist but nearly always require logins.

-And of course simpler solutions exist (email, paper) but the logistics of sending these lists in a coordinated fashion gets tricky for the average user.
+And of course simpler solutions exist (email, paper) but the logistics of sending these lists in a coordinated fashion gets tricky for the average parent, not to mention far trickier for the parents on the other end trying to communicate back their intentions.

 ## Security